JB Carlson: Refinancing

 Norman C. Kirst was a Wisconsin financier who did business with Philippine President Ferdinand Marcos, his wife Imelda Marcos, and aides to US presidents Gerald Ford and Richard Nixon.
 At some point Kirst started doing business with Carlson and his companies, arranging refinancings.
 Kirst died in Vero Beach, Florida, having suffered for two years from "extremely advanced" dementia.
 Kirst died the same day or the day after Tomlinson died.
-Carlson said Kirst "seemed fine on phone conversations through about June 2008 when he lined up the refinancings, but the illness could explain its failure to materialize."
+Carlson said Kirst "seemed fine on phone conversations through about June 2008 when he lined up the refinancing, but the illness could explain its failure to materialize."

 SJB lawsuit

 On April 20, 2009, Opportunity Bridge Funding, LLC (OBF), sued Las Vegas businessman James C. Burchard and his company SJB Investments, LLC in Minnesota charging that Burchard committed fraud in his efforts to secure Carlson a $1,273,902.17 loan from Minnesota-based-lender OBF in an effort to refinance a small portion of the original refinancing.
 OBF and Carlson claimed that Burchard, a loan broker, submitted documents to secure Carlson's assets for himself and had no reason or legal right to claim the asset as his own, essentially stealing assets from Carlson and compromising OBF's (lender) right to secure the assets in the event of Carlson's default.
 Claims of fraudulent inducement, breach of fiduciary duty and negligence were also asserted.
 Burchard responded by stating that they owed "no duty to either party" and "no fiduciary duty to either party" and later countersued Carlson in Nevada claiming breach of contract.
 The case was consolidated to Minnesota and was resolved in a court ordered settlement conference.
 The settlement conference was concluded on Friday, July 24, 2009.
-Settlement terms are confidential.

-Personal judgment

-Carlson had a judgment placed against him for $4,632,391.17 by OBF on July 24, 2009.